 Every parent grapples with the best way to respond to those difficult questions that inevitably pop up as children get older.
 It is often hard to develop an explanation that will provide accurate information and be appropriate to your child's age and maturity level.
 And let's face it, sometimes certain questions are just plain uncomfortable.

-There is no magic answer for every question your son or daughter asks.
+There may be no perfect answer for every question your son or daughter asks.
 But, here are some guidelines that can help you address these questions with confidence.

 Establish a habit of open communication at the beginning of your child's life.
-Even before she can properly phrase a question, explain things to her constantly.
+Even before they can properly phrase a question, explain things to them constantly.
 Simply hearing language encourages vocabulary and communication.
 Children's first questions often consist of a couple of words.
 Instead of responding with a simple yes or no, respond with an explanation using full sentences.

 For example, in response to the question "Go bye-bye?" you might say, "Yes, it's time to go to the store.
 We need to pick up some food for dinner.
 Do you want to help mommy?"
 Frequent dialogue throughout these formative years will encourage healthy communication patterns.
 In addition, children learn that parents are a resource for having their questions answered.

 Focus on what your child is saying and asking.
 Eye contact is key to letting your child know you are listening.
 Children will be drawn to whomever they perceive as taking an interest in them.
 If they sense that their parents don't have time, are not interested, or are uncomfortable answering their questions, they will stop asking.

 Amanda, age 16, states, "I hate it when I ask my mom a question and she just keeps working on her computer.
 I get mad at her and she tells me she's still thinking, and she'll get back to me.
 But she never does."
 In addition to carefully focusing on the question, also take note of what they are not asking.
 This can be helpful in understanding them better.